artabramov/hidden/README.md

 make install
 ```

-On first launch, a random secret key is generated (used as the gocryptfs passphrase) and stored in a file in the `hidden-secret` Docker volume, from which it can be extracted.
+On first launch, a random secret key is generated (used as the gocryptfs passphrase) and stored in a file in the `hidden-secrets` Docker volume, from which it can be extracted.
 Encrypted data is stored in the `hidden-data` Docker volume (plaintext is not exposed outside the container).
 After installation, the following URL is available:

 http://localhost/docs